panta82/smartstore/README.md

 ✓ Access data like any other POJO object (no getters/setters)
 ✓ Persist only when touched / changed (no set interval)
 ✓ Does not mutate objects that are placed into the store (so, no adding special accessor properties or stuff like that)
-✕ Persist regex and date objects (on the TODO)
+✓ Persist regex and date objects
 ✓ Reasonably efficient (only writes when needed, caching)

 #### Trade-offs